Elizabeth Clarisse Lange

 Born circa 1784- died February 3, 1882

-Elizabeth, founder and first Superior of the Oblate Sisters of Providence, henceforth would be known as Sister Mary.
-She was Superior general from 1829 to 1832, and from 1835 to 1841.
-“What were the works of Mother Mary Lange?
+”What were the works of Mother Mary Lange?
 We know of her private school in the early 1800s, of her academy in 1828 and of her religious foundation in 1829.
 But, there was also an orphanage, a widow’s home, spiritual direction, religious education classes and vocational training.
-The early Sisters did home visiting and conducted night schools so Black adults could learn to read and write.
-When the Civil War was over, Baltimore was flooded with Black war orphans .
+The early Sisters did home visiting and conducted night schools so black adults could learn to read and write.
+When the Civil War was over, Baltimore was flooded with black war orphans.
 Mother Mary gathered 60 of them and began a new era of caring for destitute children.
 She was a religious pioneer.”
 (Sr. Reginald Gerdes, OSP, What We Have Seen and Heard, pg # 81).

 • Born circa 1783 - 1794